-- 13. Turn the Winterization valve so it points toward the waterline connected to the water pump. - This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the water pump. - 14.
+- 13. Turn Winterization Valve 2 so it points toward Normal.
+This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the water pump. - 14.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.